A BRIEF HISTORY OF GAMES AND LEISURE

 Moreover a kind of cricket was played long before the 18th century but at that time it took on its modern form.
 The first cricket club was formed at Hambledon in Hampshire about 1750.

 Also in the 18th century rich people visited spas.
 They believed that bathing in and/or drinking spa water could cure illness.
 Towns like Buxton, Bath and Tunbridge prospered.
 At the end of the 18th century wealthy people began to spend time at the seaside.
 (Again they believed that bathing in seawater was good for your health).
-Seaside resorts like Brighton, Bognor, Southport and Blackpool boomed.
+British seaside resorts like Brighton, Bognor, Southport and Blackpool boomed.

 Reading was also a popular pastime and the first novels were published at this time.
 Books were still expensive but in many towns you could pay to join a circulating library.
 The first daily newspaper in England was printed in 1702.
 The Times began in 1785.